VHCBlade/VHCSite/assets/text/blog/life/humility.md

 And yet time and time again, my mother will say something that just floors me.
 My father will impart some knowledge that just completely eludes me.
 And I am once again reminded that there is still an ocean of wisdom they can give me.
 The path I am carefully exploring is one that is already familiar to my parents.
 After all, they have more than twice the life experiences I do (Even more when you consider that school shouldn't really count Hahahaha).
 Wisdom that can only come with age is bequeath to me by the lips of my parents.

 And I find myself once again humbled.
-And it is only through this humilty that I am able accept the bequest of wisdom.
+And it is only through this humility that I am able accept the bequest of wisdom.
 Had I chosen to believe only in myself, I would have refused this gift; simply stumbling through unseen shocks because of my solitary psyche.

 # Buried by Vainglory
 ---------------------------

 "Fake it 'til you make it" is a common refrain nowadays.
 This saying seems to me to be very prideful, and only prophesy destruction.
-I could 'fake' being wiser than my parents, however this would rob me from benefitting from their real wisdom.
+I could 'fake' being wiser than my parents, however this would rob me from benefiting from their real wisdom.
 After all, why would someone wiser listen to the unwise?
-It is only through recongnizing my lack of wisdom that I am able to become wiser.
+It is only through recognizing my lack of wisdom that I am able to become wiser.
 Conversely, deceiving myself into believing that I am wiser than I am prevents me from ever becoming as wise as I could be.

 Vainglory is not just unprofitable, it prevents profit all together.
 A Chess player who believes himself to be the best intrinsically would have no reason to practice.
 A software developer who believes his knowledge sufficient will quickly be left behind by the progress of technology.
 Vainglory binds us to our current state.
 A paralytic poison that is common and can only be cured in one way.
 The antidote to vainglory, is humility.